• Skip to primary navigation

 • Whisk together the cocoa powder and boiling water in a small bowl until it's smooth.
 Set it aside to cool.

-• In another bowl, sift the four, sugars, baking powder, baking soda and salt.
+• In another bowl, sift the flour, baking powder, and baking soda.
+Then add the sugars and salt and whisk to combine.

 • To the flour mixture, add the oil and buttermilk and mix with a hand mixer until everything is combined.
 I start on low speed and slowly increase as needed.